 The border into Ecuador was hot, the thick air drawing the moisture from our skin.
 It took only moments to stamp us out of Peru and into Ecuador, the last overland stamp I would get on this trip.
 My blank passport has now four whole pages filled.
 Spending my first US dollars that had been a Christmas gift from home, I savoured the cold sweetness of a raspberry magnum.
 The truck eventually was checked through, despite having no cabin or back locker checks.

 Driving into Ecuador, the mystical mountains were framed by cloud and blue sky.
 Banana tree plantations lined the small country road our huge, orange truck rumbled down.
-It was a shocking change from the sands of Peru to lush mountains of Ecuador.
+It was a shocking change from the sands of Peru to the lush mountains of Ecuador.
 I reflected that my time really is drawing to an end when the tropical landscape similar to my beginning in Brasil dominates the view.

 A nap, more indulgence in ice cream and some driving took us to the city of Cuenca.
 Colonial streets held the historic charm as modern fashion stores dominated the shop fronts.
 Our hotel was about seventy years old, the open courtyard turned reception a lovely, yet echoey place.
 It was hard to forgive the phone that shrilled loudly and endlessly at six am both days.